All-ability Access on the Mosses

 - There are benches at the platform with viewing out over the Mosses.

-- When the interpretation is installed at the tower, it will include a periscope to give the same birds’-eye view of the Mosses to people who don’t climb the tower steps.
+- The interpretation includes a periscope to give the same birds’-eye view of the Mosses to people who don’t climb the tower steps.

 - Disabled mooring for canal boats: There is a mooring near the turning to the Mammoth Tower.